-The total amount of child allowances is simulated very well (103%) (see Table 4.7 and 4.8), which is expected as these depend only on the age and number of children.
-The precision is lower for childcare allowance and childbirth allowances, which are much more smaller schemes.
+There is unfortunately no data on the total amount of child allowances per household, however the total expenditure on child allowances is simulated well (102% in 2019), which is expected as these only depend on the age and number of children.
+The number of childbirth allowance recipients is simulated well (95%), although the annual expenditure on childbirth allowance is slightly overestimated (111%).
+This might be due to a sampling variation.
+The number of childcare allowance recipients is underestimated (84%), and so is the total amount (81%).
 Large family parent allowance was a very marginal scheme until July 2017 when it was expanded to families with 3-6 children.
 Following the EUROMOD modelling convention, these are included from the 2018 baseline onwards.
-In 2018, the number of recipients and total expenditures were slightly underestimated (94% and 97% respectively).
+In 2019, the number of recipients and total expenditures were slightly overestimated (104% and 108% respectively).

-The total expenditure on unemployment insurance benefit is underestimated and unemployment allowance is somewhat oversimulated in 2018, 94% and 135% of the register data, even though the number of (part) simulated recipients of unemployment insurance benefit is 7% lower and unemployment allowance 10% lower.
-Total amount of the subsistence benefit is oversimulated by almost three times in 2018.
-In later years it is oversimulated even more, because of improving labour market conditions.
+The total expenditure on unemployment insurance benefit and on unemployment allowance are both overestimated in 2019, 124% and 112% of the register data, even though the number of (part) simulated recipients of unemployment insurance benefit is 5% lower and unemployment allowance 22% lower.
+This might be, because of improving labour market conditions.

+Total number of the subsistence benefit recipients is oversimulated by almost three times in 2019.
 In the baseline scenarios, the non take-up of subsistence benefits is modelled by assuming that very small entitlements are not claimed.
 It does not affect much the total expenditure on subsistence benefits (reducing it by 0.2-0.3%), neither the inequality measures, but it does reduce the simulated number of households receiving subsistence benefits by 7-9% across years.